Polymorphic Coverage Types: Conclusion

 \section{Conclusion}

 This paper adapts principles of underapproximate reasoning found in recent work on Incorrectness Logic to the specification and automated verification of test input generators used in modern property-based testing systems.
 Specifications are expressed in the language of refinement types, augmented with coverage types, types that reflect underapproximate constraints on program behavior.
 A novel bidirectional type-checking algorithm enables an expressive form of inference over these types.
-Our experimental results demonstrate that our approach is capable of verifying both sophisticated hand-written generators, as well as being able to successfully identify type-correct (in an overapproximate sense) but coverage-incomplete generators produced from a deductive refinement type-aware synthesizer.
+Our experimental results demonstrate that our approach is capable of verifying both sophisticated hand-written generators, as well as being able to successfully identify type-correct (in an overapproximate sense) but coverage-incomplete generators produced from a deductive refinement type-aware synthesizer. \cbnewadding{We also demonstrate how polymorphic extensions to our type system can be used to successfully detect coverage violations of complex test generators implemented using monadic combinators in real-world developments.}